chris31331/stick/README.md

 ## Clients

-Clients send log entries to the next round's leader, for incorporation into the next consensus.
+Clients' log entries are forwarded to the next round's leader, for incorporation into the next consensus.

-Clients will continue to send log entries to each round's leader until they see a consensus containing the log entry.

 ## Adding and Removing Servers